richardso21/SERP2021-BGSUB/README.md

 1. Use [labelme](https://github.com/wkentaro/labelme) to draw polygonal annotations of foreground objects for a pool of foreground-positive image samples.

     - **Your images should be contained in the directory named `data/annotated` at the root of this repository.**
     - The recommended number of images to annoatate is ≈200 images, although you can annotate less/more according to your data or needs.

+    &nbsp;

 2. Run `mask.py` (`python mask.py`) in the `data/annotated` directory which contains the images.

-3. _(Recommended) Run `resize.py` to shrink the size of the raw/label image data if they are very large, since that can also lead to FgSegNet crashing when attempting to train._
+3. _(Recommended) Additionally, run `resize.py` to shrink the size of the raw/label image data if they are very large, since that can also lead to FgSegNet crashing when attempting to train._

 ### Training the Annotator (FgSegNet)

+1. Check and tune the hyperparameters(variables) in the `FgSegNet.py` script.

+    - You can change the `scene` name to differentiate between models for different image sets.
+    - Change `num_frames` to match the number of annotated image samples.
+    - Alter `batch_size` according to your computing resources (smaller batch size requies less resources).

+    &nbsp;

+2. Run `FgSegNet.py` in the `FgSegNet` directory.
+It will automatically use your annotated image data to train a new model.
+    - FgSegNet will generate a lot of terminal output, namely for debugging and process tracking purposes.
+    - If FgSegNet sucessfully trains, **a new directory `models` will contain the model file in the format `mdl_<scene_name>.h5`.**

+### Training the Foreground Presence Predictor

+**TODO**

 ---